ben45123/LoanNeuralNetworks/README.md

 Early stopping was used to prevent overfitting during training.

 Results:
 The model achieved a f1 score of .90.
-Unforunately, it was no amazing at predicting who would not recieive a loan, but was perfectin predicting who would recieve a loan.
+Unforunately, it was not amazing at predicting who would not recieive a loan, but was perfect in predicting who would recieve a loan.
-Additionally, the loss went from loss 0.7336 to 0.4123 to and the validation loss went from 0.7424 to 0.3773 in 197 epochs before earlystopping was activated to minimize overtraining.
+Additionally, the loss went from loss 0.7336 to 0.4123 to and the validation loss went from 0.7424 to 0.3773 in 197 epochs before early stopping was activated to minimize overtraining.

 Usage:
 In order to use this model, download the LoanNeuralNetworkds.ipynb, and download the loan_data.csv in this repository.
 You can run it on colab or vscode, and should get similar results.